Writing About Safe Havens for the Heart

 "I don't know.
 I left home with a similar bag loaded with cosmetics and… stuff."

-Available in print from Amazon, Barnes and Noble and CreateSpace.
+Available from Amazon, Barnes and Noble, and elsewhere.